purerosefallen/cdn-node-checker/README.md

 # cdn-node-checker

-Check CDN nodes and update AliDNS records.
+Check CDN nodes and enable/disable AliDNS records when services are available or unavailable.

 ## How to use